tango-controls/pytango/doc/exception.rst

     side.
 The second layer is added by the client API layer with informations on which API call generates the exception and device name.

-.. autoexception:: PyTango.NotAllowed
+.. autoexception:: tango.NotAllowed
    :show-inheritance:

-.. autoexception:: PyTango.NamedDevFailedList
+.. autoexception:: tango.NamedDevFailedList
    :show-inheritance:

     This exception is only thrown by the DeviceProxy::write_attributes()